dhruuuuuv/tuning-in/README.md

 ## sound

-the blend control crossfades continuously around a loop of six soundscapes — turn past night and it wraps back into birdsong. at any position at most two adjacent sounds are audible, mixed with an equal-power curve. between two stations a faint radio-static swells and the sound muffles slightly, snapping back to clarity as you land on a soundscape.
+the blend control crossfades continuously around a loop of six soundscapes: turn past night and it wraps back into birdsong.

-the tape control ages the sound like a tape machine: saturation and warmth, a softening high end, gentle hiss, and a lush wow-and-flutter wobble. at low settings it just adds warmth; past halfway the sound begins to warble and wander; fully clockwise the recordings blur into a memory of a landscape.

-## screen

-a unified particle system whose behaviour morphs with the blend. birdsong is sparse bright dots drifting at dawn; rain is dense diagonal streaks falling;
-fire is embers rising; night is almost black, a few dim stars, an occasional shooting star. between two stations a faint static dusts the screen. the tape control adds visual instability — jitter and flicker. the screen ages with the sound.

 ## install